 Todd L. Edwards, PhD

 The performance data quoted represents past performance.
 Past performance does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost and current performance may be lower or higher than the performance quoted.
 Returns assume reinvestment of all dividend and capital gains distributions.
-Expense ratio is 1.84% (gross); 1.10% (net).
-Cambiar Investors, LLC has contractually agreed to reduce fees and reimburse expenses in order to keep net operating expenses from exceeding 0.95% of the average daily net assets of each of the Fund’s share classes until September 1, 2018.
+Expense ratio is 2.03% (gross); 1.20% (net).
+Cambiar Investors, LLC has contractually agreed to reduce fees and reimburse expenses in order to keep net operating expenses from exceeding 0.95% of the average daily net assets of each of the Fund’s share classes until March 1, 2019.
 Absent these waivers, total return would be reduced.
 For performance current to the most recent month-end, please call 1-866-777-8227.
-The MSCI World and ACWI Index are unmanaged indices compiled by Morgan Stanley Capital International.
-The MSCI indices returns do not reflect any management fees, transaction costs or expenses.
+The MSCI World Index is an unmanaged index compiled by Morgan Stanley Capital International.
+The index returns do not reflect any management fees, transaction costs or expenses.
 Individuals cannot invest directly in an index.

 The Fund charges a 2.00% redemption fee on redemptions of shares held for less than 90 days.